QubesOS/qubes-doc/introduction/support.md

 friendly place by ensuring we all follow the [Code of Conduct](/code-of-conduct/).

+## Glossary of terms
+What does something mean?
+There may be a simple answer to that, in our [glossary of terms](https://www.qubes-os.org/doc/glossary/).

-## How to get help and support
+## Help and support

-First, let's see what kind of help you need.

-### I would like to report a security vulnerability

-That sounds more like you helping us!
-Thanks!
-Please see [Reporting Security Issues in Qubes OS](/security/#reporting-security-issues-in-qubes-os).

-### I have a problem or a question
+### Find a solution to a problem

-No worries!
-Here's how we recommend proceeding:
+Qubes OS can be tough to learn and navigate.
+Here are some steps we suggest:

 1. Check the [documentation](/doc/).
 There may already be a page about it.
    Specifically, check out the [How-to Guides](/doc/#how-to-guides) and